Searchbreed

 See Spot & Tango

-What a Chinese Shar-Pei actually costs year one
+What to budget for a Chinese Shar-Pei in year one.

 Food (year one)